-Following this the priority assessment / weighting approach in the table to right, has been agreed for identifying QLDC priority projects and actions.
-Each action is scored against the criteria out of 10 and using the weightings to have a score out of 100.
-Actions over 60 points should be identified as priorities.
+Following this the priority assessment/weighting approach shown on page 46 will be used to measure priority projects.
+Each category is scored against the criteria out of ten and using the weightings to obtain a score out of 100.
+Sub-categories over 60 points should be identified as priorities.